5ushh/ai-based-misinformation-detection/README.md

-# 🛡 AI-Based Misinformation Detection as a Socio-Technical System
+# AI-Based Misinformation Detection as a Socio-Technical System

-> **NYU Tandon School of Engineering — ECE-GY 5213 Introduction to Systems Engineering**
+> **NYU Tandon School of Engineering ECE-GY 5213 Introduction to Systems Engineering**
 > **Spring 2026 | Sushmitha Vashist (sv3005)**

-A full-stack, human-in-the-loop content moderation platform that combines NLP-based misinformation classification with a moderator dashboard, audit logging, bias monitoring, and a REST API — designed and built using systems engineering principles.
+A full stack, human in the loop content moderation platform that combines NLP based misinformation classification with a moderator dashboard, audit logging, bias monitoring, and a REST API designed and built using systems engineering principles.

 ---

-## 📐 System Overview
+## System Overview

-This project treats AI-based misinformation detection **not** as a standalone classification problem, but as a **complex socio-technical system** with interconnected technical, human, and regulatory components.
+This project treats AI based misinformation detection **not** as a standalone classification problem, but as a **complex socio technical system** with interconnected technical, human, and regulatory components.

 ```
 User Content → [AI Classifier] → Confidence Score → [Router]